 SECTION 3.
 Elections: The nominated candidates receiving the greatest number of votes for each office shall be declared elected.
 The five (5) nominated candidates for other positions on the Board of Directors who receive the greatest number of votes for such positions shall be declared elected.

 SECTION 4.
 Nominations: No person may be a candidate in a Club election who has not been nominated.
-During the month of August, the Board of Directors shall select a Nominating Committee consisting of three (3) members and two (2) alternates, no more than one of whom shall be a member of the Board.
-The Secretary shall immediately notify the committee and alternates of their selection.
-The Board shall name a Chairperson for the committee who coordinate the committee?s recommendations as prescribed by these by-laws and present a slate to the Secretary by September 15.
+During the month of August, the Board of Directors shall select a Nominating Committee consisting of three (3) members, no more than one of whom shall be a member of the Board.
+The Secretary shall immediately notify the committee of their selection.
+The Board shall name a Chairperson for the committee who will coordinate the committee's recommendations as prescribed by these by-laws and present a slate to the Secretary by September 15.

 The nominating committee shall nominate at least one (1) candidate for each office, and at least five (5) candidates for the five (5) other positions on the Board of Directors.
 After securing the consent of each person so nominated, the committee shall immediately report its nominations to the Secretary in writing.